mailin-api/mailin-api-php/V1.0/README.md

 # Sendinblue PHP library

-This is the Sendinblue PHP library.It implements the various exposed APIs that you can read more about on https://apidocs.sendinblue.com.
+This is the Sendinblue PHP library.
+It implements the various exposed APIs that you can read more about on https://apidocs.sendinblue.com.

 ## Quickstart